 You may be familiar with the itchy, flaky annoyance better known as dandruff.
 No matter what you do, it can seem like relief is out of reach.
 Unfortunately, for our four-legged friends, dandruff can also be a real issue.
 Cat dandruff affects more felines than you may imagine.
 In fact, pet dandruff is so common that there are countless companies that produce anti-dandruff shampoos and other related products.
 Yet, many pet parents find themselves wondering what causes dandruff in the first place?
 Is there a way to prevent the itchy irritation?
 Could it possibly be a sign of something more serious than merely dry skin?

 In this article, we will cover all the important points you need to know about cat dandruff.
 While it may simply be a case of an itchy annoyance, it may also be a telltale sign that your feline is suffering from any of a number of things, from dietary allergies to intestinal parasites.
 In order to treat dandruff, we must first determine what is causing it.
 Let's get to it!

 What is Dandruff?

 So what exactly is dandruff?
-Dandruff is a condition in which dry, dead skin cells develop and then flake from the cat's fur.
+Dandruff is a condition in which dry, dead skin cells develop and then flake from the cat's skin.
 More often than not, cat dandruff is accompanied by constant itching and skin irritation.

-The most common and noticeable symptom of cat dandruff is dry, flaky skin.
+The most common and noticeable sign of cat dandruff is dry, flaky skin.
 If your cat has dark fur the flaky skin will be even more apparent.
 If your cat has thick fur, you may have to part their fur in order to see the flaking skin.

 Additionally, if dandruff is more severe, causing your cat to have irritated skin, you may find red, inflamed patches due to the constant itching and licking.
 Pet owners should be aware that the excessive itching can cause the delicate skin to break open and can quickly lead to the development of infection.